 - Sewer gas returning from a vent pipe

 - Damaged or broken wax seal

 Some of these issues have simpler solutions than others.
-However, it is always recommended to call a plumber to diagnose and resolve a problem if you have a toilet that smells like a sewer.
+However, it is always recommended to call a plumber to diagnose a clogged sewer line and resolve a problem if you have a toilet that smells like a sewer.